fhildeb/lukso-node-guide/docs/guides/system-setup/disk-volumes.md

 :::tip

-Further details about blocks and resizing can be found on the [Disk Management](/docs/theory/node-operation/disk-management.md) page of the [**🧠 Theory Section**](/docs/theory/preparations/node-specifications.md) section.
+Further details about blocks and resizing can be found on the [**Disk Management**](/docs/theory/node-operation/disk-management.md) page of the 🧠 [**Theory Section**](/docs/theory/preparations/node-specifications.md) section.

 :::

 ## 6. Verifying Storage Space

-Finally, verify that the volume group and logical volume have been updated correctly:
+After the extension, verify that the volume group and logical volume have been updated correctly:

 ```sh
 sudo vgdisplay